 - A two-week comprehensive introduction to permaculture principles, design practices and their application, with a particular focus on permaculture in community.

 - Permaculture is about living lightly on the planet and making sure that we can sustain human activities for many generations to come, in harmony with nature.

 - Certified by The Permaculture Association ( British ), the course is a one-of-a-kind wonderful opportunity to learn about permaculture design theory and apply it to a relevant design project at Findhorn.

-The 72 hour Findhorn PDC is guided by Bill Mollison’s curriculum and delivered in collaboration with a registered ScotLAND Centre.
-The training is split into approximately: one third classroom time, one-third practice and design time and one third site visits, games, reflection and group sharing time.
+The Findhorn PDC is guided by Bill Mollison’s curriculum and delivered in collaboration with a registered ScotLAND Centre.
+It exceeds the minimum 72 hour programme through the inclusion of occasional evening slots with guest speakers.
+The training includes varied methods which will engage the heart, head and hands through theory, practicals, designing, group work, site visits, games, reflection and group sharing.
 The Permaculture Design Course encourages participants to observe permaculture principles in action, and experience how these processes influence systems and site development in an experimental living environment.

 Participants on the course will have the unique opportunity to base their design projects on actual developments taking place within the Findhorn community.
 The course gives participants ample time to digest the theory, get hands-on experience and become part of the daily rhythms of the Findhorn community.